Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/wind.md

 Your walking and flying speeds are increased by an additional 5 feet when you reach 6th level in this class, and by an additional 10 feet when you reach 17th level in this class.

-# Wind Lash
-Also starting at 1st level, you can summon wind to ward off a melee attacker.
-When you're targeted by a melee attack, you can use your reaction to unleash a burst of strong wind towards the attacking creature.
-It must succeed a Strength saving throw against your spell save DC or be pushed away 10 feet from you, possibly canceling the attack.

-You can use this feature a number of times equal to your proficiency bonus, and you gain all expended uses when you finish a long rest.
-A use is expended only if a target fails its saving throw.

 # Channel Divinity: Havoc
 Starting at 2nd level, you can use your Channel Divinity to cause havoc throughout the battlefield.